Code1-SecB/Code_1_FA18/week-02/README.md

 //calls the size function, which sets the canvas size to the width and height parameters size(600,600);

-//calls the rect function, which draws a rectangle for you based on the x, y, width, and height parameters rect(0,0,100,100);
+//calls the rect function, which draws a rectangle for you
+//based on the x, y, width, and height parameters rect(0,0,100,100);

 //these functions are built into processing - they are defined somewhere "behind the scenes"